What should my major be?

 What are the minimal admission requirements of medical schools?

 Most medical schools require one year each of general chemistry, organic chemistry, biology and physics.
 All courses must have laboratory components.
 At Marquette, these requirements are met by completing:

 - Physics 1001 and 1002 or Physics 1003 and 1004

 Some schools' admission committees also require or recommend college mathematics through calculus.
 Wisconsin residents also need to be aware that the University of Wisconsin Medical School requires an additional course, an upper-level biochemistry course (Biology 4101), for Marquette students.
-You should consult Medical School Admissions Guide, published by the Association of American Medical Colleges, for the specific requirements for each school.
-If you are interested in a particular school, you should learn as much as possible about that school as early as you can.
+The Association of American Medical Colleges (AAMC) Medical School Admission Requirements webpage is a great resource.

 What if I have Advanced Placement, IB or college credit?